Scroll to content

 Paid by Sports Grant

-Samuel Rhodes pupils make expected or better than expected progress by every measure of outcome which was validated in the last OFSTED inspection and annual Challenge Partners quality assurance review (There are no statistically underperforming groups).
-All pupils have EHCP’s and many have multiple disadvantages which mean they have many barriers to learning.
+Samuel Rhodes pupils make excellent progress by every measure of outcome which was validated in the last OFSTED inspection and annual Challenge Partners quality assurance review.
+All pupils have EHCPs, and many have multiple vulnerabilities and protected factors.
+As a result, these pupils must overcome a range of barriers to learning.
 The pupil premium is used across the school to reduce inequity and enable all pupils to reach their potential.

 Groups targeted: